ShipEngine/shipengine-js/docs/normalize-address.md

 ---------------------------
 If the address can be normalized, the `normalizeAddress` method returns a normalized version of the address.
 If you are using TypeScript, you can import the [NormalizedAddress]("./../src/address/public-types.ts") type into your project to take advantage of your IDE's code completion functionality.

-A normalized address contains the original address normalized using the standards of the country in which the address resides.
-You may see changes to capitalization or abbreviations.
-These changes are suggested
-to ensure your address is best understood by the carrier systems that will read it.

 * `street` <br>
   An *array* containing the street address.
 Each string in the array is a separate line, up to 3.<br>